 With the rapid growth in technology, the logistics industry in India and across the globe is experiencing a paradigm shift with fast track development driven by unique innovation and sturdy growth in the evolution of technology.
-The new technologies are not only re-shaping the marketplace but also offering collaborative operation models for seamless logistics manoeuvre.
+The new technologies are not only re-shaping the marketplace but also offering collaborative operation models for seamless logistics manoeuvres.
 The recent study by IMARC Group, entitled “Logistics Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2018-2023”, estimates that the global logistics market reached a value of US$ 1,171 Billion in 2017 and is estimated to register a CAGR of 2.7% during 2018-2023, reaching a value of US$ 1,374 Billion by 2023.

 Implementing technologies like IoT, data analytics, sensors and robotics is changing the complete roadmap of logistics.
-Traditional process involving making calls and faxes to start a shipment order were not only a slow process but also lacked end-to-end visibility and up-to-date information to customers in tracking their cargo movement.
-With digitalisation, the process is more streamlined with customers receiving real-time data with respect to available containers, rates, etc. We, at 20Cube Logistics, believe in offering the real picture to our customers on the consignment status, through our supply chain collaborative platform ‘MyHubPlus’, a 24*7 digital portal that allows the customers to have a tab on their consignment.
-These innovations are removing the boundaries between the manufacturers, suppliers, buyers, logistics service providers.
+The traditional processes involving making calls and faxes to start a shipment order were not only a slow process but also lacked end-to-end visibility and up-to-date information to customers in tracking their cargo movement.
+With digitalization, the process is more streamlined with customers receiving real-time data with respect to available containers, rates, etc. We, at 20Cube Logistics, believe in offering the real picture to our customers on the consignment status, through our supply chain collaborative platform the ‘MyHubPlus’, a 24*7 digital portal that allows the customers to have a tab on their consignment.
+These innovations are removing the boundaries between the manufacturers, suppliers, buyers, and logistics service providers.
 This results in optimised routing and scheduling of the cargo movement.
 The final goal is to bring all stakeholders involved in a supply chain on a single integrated visibility and action portal for better efficiency and flow of information.

 What’s happening around?